Angel-Venegas/Video-Frame-Automation-System/README.md

     --baselight:
         Inserts the folders and associated frames from the Baselight file into the database, sorted in ascending order.
-        *Automation Benefit*: Automates the tedious process of sorting frames and entering them into the database, ensuring data integrity and consistency.
+        Automation Benefit: Automates the tedious process of sorting frames and entering them into the database, ensuring data integrity and consistency.

     --process:
         Retrieves and stores database data into dictionaries.